Tre'Davious White: 2022

-White noted that the injury was the first time since middle school that he, a three-sport athlete in high school, had been sedentary, and briefly fell into depression; he eventually was coaxed out by his former LSU teammates, Bills teammates and reporter Michele Tafoya, a personal friend; he purposely chose to slow-walk his injury recovery in deference to the training staff's decisions.
-On August 30, 2022, White was place on the physically unable to perform list, missing the first seven games of the regular season.
-He was activated on November 1, in time for the matchup against the New York Jets.
+He underwent surgery and was still recovering at the start of training camp and noted that the injury was the first time since middle school that he, a three-sport athlete in high school, had been sedentary, and briefly fell into depression; he eventually was coaxed out by his former LSU teammates, Bills teammates and reporter Michele Tafoya, a personal friend; he purposely chose to slow-walk his injury recovery in deference to the training staff's decisions.
+On August 30, 2022, the Buffalo Bills placed him on the physically unable to perform list and he missed the first seven games of the regular season.